masesgroup/KNet/README.md

 This project aims to create a library to direct access, from .NET, all the features available in the [Apache Kafka binary distribution](https://kafka.apache.org/downloads).

 There are many client libraries written to manage communication with Apache Kafka.
-Conversely, this poject use directly the Java packages released from The Apache Foundation giving more than one benefit:
+Conversely, this project use directly the Java packages released from The Apache Foundation giving more than one benefit:
 * all implemented features are availables at no extra implementation costs, see [KafkaBridge usage](src/Documentation/articles/usage.md);
 * avoids any third party communication protocol implementation;
 * access all features made available from Apache Kafka: the most important one is Kafka Streams which does not have any C# implementation.